Carol City, Florida

 Carol City is a neighborhood in Miami Gardens, Florida, United States.
-The population was 61,233 at the 2010 census.
-It was formerly a census-designated place.
+It was formerly listed as a census-designated place in the 2000 U.S. census.

 History

 Julius Gaines, the developer, had originally planned to name it Coral City.
 However, under threat of a lawsuit by Coral Gables, he changed the name, switching the O and A.

 In the 1960s, much of Carol City included farmland.
 As the decades progressed, many people in Miami Gardens blamed the public housing in the area, including the developments around Carol City High School, of importing crime and recreational drugs into the area.
 In 2007, Mayor Shirley Gibson of Miami Gardens announced she would not allow any more public housing projects to open in Miami Gardens.

 On July 27, 1977, six people were killed and a further two were injured during a mass shooting at a house in Carol City.
 At the time, the shooting was the largest case of mass murder in Miami-Dade County history.